A desk of someone who manages payroll

 If your business fails to abide by one or more of the mandates and due dates, it can face significant legal trouble and hefty fines down the road.

-2) Employee Morale
+2) Employee morale

 Another reason why it’s important to manage payroll accurately every time is employee morale.
 If your team can’t depend on receiving a correct check on payday, their job satisfaction, productivity, and efficiency will fall.